ima-nyush/Interaction-Lab/Tutorials/Water Flow Sensor YF-S201/README.md

  <img src="./images/flow-circuit.png" width="500" >

 1. Connect the water flow sesnor as showcased on the diagram above.
-2. Blow through the opening or let water flow though to get a reading.
+2. Blow through the opening or let water flow through to get a reading.

 ## Code 1